-Both the shuttle and carrier will feature interior exhibits featuring the flight deck and cockpit of the shuttle, astronaut living quarters mid-deck, history on the development of the shuttle program, and how the carrier aircraft docks with shuttles.
-Visitors walking through the payload bay will even get to see a recently returned artifact from STS-49, a space satellite rescue mission.
+Both the shuttle and carrier feature interior exhibits featuring the flight deck and cockpit of the shuttle, astronaut living quarters mid-deck, history on the development of the shuttle program, and how the carrier aircraft docks with shuttles.
+Visitors walking through the payload bay even get to see a recently returned artifact from STS-49, a space satellite rescue mission.

 Visitors to Space Center Houston can experience the monumental exhibit at no extra charge as part of museum general admission.
 Timed ticketing will ensure that a manageable number of guests can access the shuttle’s smaller space at different intervals.

 Blast-Off is an unparalleled multi-media sensory experience.
 Visitors encounter a dramatic high-definition audio/video extravaganza culminating in a dynamic space shuttle blast off.

 Living in Space

 Living in Space is a hands-on exhibit where guests can test their skills at landing the shuttle or retrieving a satellite through interactive computer simulators.
 A Mission Briefing Officer receives help from an audience participant in a live presentation showing how astronauts handle daily activities like showering, sleeping and preparing meals in space.